Richard Brauer

-Richard Dagobert Brauer (February 10, 1901 – April 17, 1977) was a leading German and American mathematician.
+Richard Dagobert Brauer (February 10, 1901 – April 17, 1977) was a German and American mathematician.
 He worked mainly in abstract algebra, but made important contributions to number theory.
 He was the founder of modular representation theory.

 Education and career

 Alfred Brauer was Richard's brother and seven years older.
 They were born to a Jewish family.
 Both were interested in science and mathematics, but Alfred was injured in combat in World War I. As a boy, Richard dreamt of becoming an inventor, and in February 1919 enrolled in Technische Hochschule Berlin-Charlottenburg.
 He soon transferred to University of Berlin.
 Except for the summer of 1920 when he studied at University of Freiburg, he studied in Berlin, being awarded his PhD on 16 March 1926.
 Issai Schur conducted a seminar and posed a problem in 1921 that Alfred and Richard worked on together, and published a result.
 The problem also was solved by Heinz Hopf at the same time.
 Richard wrote his thesis under Schur, providing an algebraic approach to irreducible, continuous, finite-dimensional representations of real orthogonal (rotation) groups.

 Ilse Karger also studied mathematics at the University of Berlin; she and Brauer were married 17 September 1925.
 Their sons George Ulrich (born 1927) and Fred Gunther (born 1932) also became mathematicians.
 Brauer began his teaching career in Königsberg (now Kaliningrad) working as Konrad Knopp’s assistant.
 Brauer expounded central division algebras over a perfect field while in Königsberg; the isomorphism classes of such algebras form the elements of the Brauer group he introduced.